theliofreitas/lwc-range-datepicker/README.md

   - Using `Promise.resolve().then()` before asserting the results to ensure that the components were updated on screen.
   - Debbuging Jest tests
   - Mocking `Date.now()` in Jest with `jest.spyOn()` and `mockImplementationOnce()`.
-- Setting default value in a public `@api propety` when no value was defined by a parent component or a target config in Flow Screens/Lightning Pages, using `constructor()`.
+- Setting default value in a public `@api property` when no value was defined by a parent component or a target config in Flow Screens/Lightning Pages, using `constructor()`.
 However, if a value is defined by the parent component, the constructor will be override.
 - Use of `connectedCallback()` to wait for the component be loaded in the DOM.
 - Pass output values from LWC component to Flow Screens.
 - Pass output values to parent LWC components with `CustomEvent()`.